LtHummus/AuthThingie/README.md

 `auth_site_url` should be the public URL of the authentication site.
 Note you will also have to add the proper domains to your `play.filters.hosts` section of the config file.
 You should add all hostnames that this site can potentially be reached from (both inside your docker network and outside).
 Alternatively, you can add `play.filters.disabled += play.filters.hosts.AllowedHostsFilter` to the config file to disable the hosts filter completely.
 You will need to set your domain for the `play.http.session.domain` entry.

 When logging in is needed, the user will automatically be redirected to a login page.
 Once logged in, the user will be redirected back to where they were going (if they have permission).
 Additionally, credentials can be passed in using basic-auth (via the `Authorization` header).
 This is useful if you have an app that interacts with a service behind your authentication but can't handle the redirects properly.

+## TOTP

+AuthThingie supports Time-Based One-Time Passowrds.
+They do require some special setup.
+AuthThingie includes a script to help generate secrets and set up your app of choice.
+Once you have AuthThingie up and running in a docker container, you can generate everything with `docker exec -it <container name> generate_totp <username>` (if you are using Docker Compose, you can do `docker-compose exec auth generate_totp <username>`).
+This will generate a random secret for you and give you instructions on what to do next.
+The app will also display a QR code in your terminal for scanning in to your authentication application as well as a field to add to your config file.
+Scan the code, update the config file, then restart the container and you should be good to go.

 ## Deployment